Scoliosis diagnosis techniques

 - What other treatments you have already tried

-An X-ray or MRI will likely be necessary for the physician to confirm a scoliosis diagnosis.
+An X-ray or MRI will likely be necessary for your doctor to confirm a scoliosis diagnosis.
 Diagnostic imagery like this will determine the severity of your spinal curvature.
 The development of other spinal conditions such as spinal stenosis or spinal nerve compression can potentially be detected as well.

-Once a scoliosis diagnosis has been confirmed, you and your physician can discuss your options for treatment.
-Many individuals will be able to manage their symptoms with a combination of conservative, nonsurgical treatments.
-Effective methods include physical therapy, exercise, nonsteroidal anti-inflammatory drugs and epidural steroid injections.
+Once a scoliosis diagnosis has been confirmed, you and your doctor can discuss your options for treatment.
+Many individuals will be able to manage their symptoms with a combination of conservative treatments.
+Effective methods include physical therapy, low-impact exercise, nonsteroidal anti-inflammatory drugs (NSAIDs) and epidural steroid injections.

-In some cases, surgery may be necessary, either to decompress spinal nerves being affected by the scoliosis or to address the development of the spinal curvature itself.
-Laser Spine Institute offers minimally invasive outpatient procedures that treat the symptoms of scoliosis for adult patients who have exhausted conservative options.
+In some cases, surgery may be necessary, either to decompress spinal nerves being affected by scoliosis or to address the development of the spinal curvature itself.
+Laser Spine Institute offers safer and effective alternatives to traditional open spine surgery^ that treat the symptoms of scoliosis for adult patients who have exhausted conservative options.